-Michael Bay will not be back (he seems quite adamant about it) and Shia LaBeouf not see how your character can evolve.
-This, hopefully, brings into question the style of comedy, and questionable misogyny that the film series has shown us so far, and the removal of one of the actors more "punchable" strip to ever grace the silver screen.
+Michael Bay will not be back (he seems pretty adamant about it) and Shia LaBeouf does not see how his character can evolve.
+This, hopefully, puts in question the style of comedy, and the questionable misogyny that the film series has shown us so far, and the removal of one of the actors more "punchable" strip to ever grace the silver screen.

-Whatever happens with Transformers 4, I think it's a pretty safe bet that it will involve giant robots fighting other giant robots in some capacity, and hopefully, not with an excruciating hour long build up to the action.
+Whatever happens with Transformers 4, I think it's a pretty safe bet that it will involve giant robots fighting other giant robots in some capacity, and hopefully, not a torturous hour-long build up to the action.

 Let us then take a look at the possibilities for Transformers 4 ...